The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 If post oak is the reliable, steady heartbeat of Central Texas, Mesquite is the wild, volatile soul of the south.
 Mesquite is a dense, desert-hardwood that thrives in the arid Texas heat.

-Chemically, it’s packed with lignin, which means it produces a smoke flavor that is bold, earthy, and sharp.
+Chemically, it’s packed with lignin.
+This means it produces a smoke flavor that is bold, earthy, and sharp.
 It binds to the meat fast.
-Physically, it burns hot and fast—we’re talking massive BTUs.
+Physically, it burns hot and fast.
+We’re talking massive BTUs.

 Big B’s Pro Tip: I often call mesquite “a stick of dynamite.”
-It’s incredibly powerful, but if you don’t treat it with respect, it’ll ruin your meat in a heartbeat.
+It’s incredibly powerful.
+But if you don’t treat it with respect, it’ll ruin your meat in a heartbeat.
 If you don’t manage your airflow properly, mesquite can dump a bitter layer of creosote on your food.
-The goal is always Blue Smoke—that nearly invisible, efficient exhaust that adds flavor without the acrid bite.
+The goal is always Blue Smoke.
+That is the nearly invisible, efficient exhaust that adds flavor without the acrid bite.

 The Subterranean Soul: Barbacoa de Cabeza

-Barbacoa is the ultimate, unfiltered expression of this heritage.
+Barbacoa is the unfiltered expression of this heritage.
 Traditionally, it’s not cooked in a smoker above ground.
-It’s cooked in a pozo—a brick-lined pit dug into the earth.
+It’s cooked in a pozo.
+That is a brick-lined pit dug into the earth.

 The traditional pozo uses the earth’s natural insulation to steam and smoke meat for hours.